 Test by imagining a circle inscribed in your square.
 Everything outside that circle is gone

 Common mistake: Uploading a rectangular photo and letting LinkedIn auto-crop it.
 LinkedIn will center-crop a rectangle into a square, then circle-crop that.
 You lose control of framing twice.
 Always upload a square image.
+For a stronger starting point before you resize anything, see our LinkedIn profile photo tips.

 Desktop vs Mobile Display